zmcj1/BoxheadConsoleGameEngine/README.md

 free, portable and powerful Windows Console/Terminal low-level library. - Written by Min

-<p style="color:red">This project is in the early development stage, everything is changing at a high speed!</p>

 ## What is this?

 This is a low-level Console Lib for Windows10 Console, you can use it to draw in the console, get user input etc.